 If you know you've been exposed to the hepatitis B virus, call your doctor immediately.
-If you haven't been vaccinated or aren't sure whether you've been vaccinated or whether you responded to the vaccination, receiving an injection of hepatitis B immune globulin within 24 hours of coming in contact with the virus may help protect you from developing hepatitis B. You should be vaccinated at the same time.
+If you haven't been vaccinated or aren't sure whether you've been vaccinated or whether you responded to the vaccination, receiving an injection of hepatitis B immune globulin within 12 hours of coming in contact with the virus may help protect you from developing hepatitis B. You should be vaccinated at the same time.

 Treatment for acute hepatitis B infection

 If your doctor determines your hepatitis B infection is acute — meaning it is short-lived and will go away on its own — you may not need treatment.
-Instead, your doctor will work to reduce any signs and symptoms you experience while your body fights the infection.
-Your doctor may recommend follow-up blood tests to make sure the virus has left your body.
+Instead, your doctor might recommend rest and adequate nutrition and fluids while your body fights the infection.

 Treatment for chronic hepatitis B infection

 - Antiviral medications.
 Several antiviral medications — including lamivudine (Epivir), adefovir (Hepsera), telbivudine (Tyzeka) and entecavir (Baraclude) — can help fight the virus and slow its ability to damage your liver.
-Several medications are available.
-Your doctor can suggest which medications may be most appropriate for you.
+Talk to your doctor about which medication might be right for you.

 - Liver transplant.
 If your liver has been severely damaged, a liver transplant may be an option.
 During a liver transplant, the surgeon removes your damaged liver and replaces it with a healthy liver.
 Most transplanted livers come from deceased donors, though a small number come from living donors who donate a portion of their livers.